Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

 The process status can be checked to monitor how far a process has progressed, detect potential problems, and solve any problems that may occur as a result of a misconfiguration or any other external issues, so that the process can continue running.

 The *OVERVIEW* tab in the *Processes* menu entry displays a list of all processes that are currently being executed or have been executed in the system.
-Per default, all existing processes are displayed but can also be filtered according to different criteria.
+By default, all existing processes are displayed but can also be filtered according to different criteria.

 ### Prerequisites